Hamilton wins crazy Saudi GP to level with Verstappen

 "We didn’t need to do that, Max," said his race engineer.

-Mercedes were already angry with Masi, saying they had not been given sufficient time to inform Hamilton that Verstappen had been told to give back the place, and the Red Bull driver was also furious.
+Mercedes told Masi they had not been given sufficient time to inform Hamilton that Verstappen would give back the place, and the Red Bull driver was also furious.

 "What happened today is unbelievable and this sport is more about penalties than racing.
-For me, this is not Formula One," he fumed.
+For me, this is not Formula One," he fumed after being told he had been voted 'Driver of the Day'.

-Verstappen was still named 'Driver of the Day' in a fan vote.

 RED FLAGS

-The red flags first came out on lap 14 after a safety car period triggered by Mick Schumacher crashing his Haas into the barriers.
+The red flags first came out on lap 14 after a safety car period triggered by Mick Schumacher crashing his Haas.

 The advantage disappeared, however, when the standing re-start triggered more chaos.

-Hamilton made the better getaway but Verstappen went off track to keep the lead, with Alpine's Esteban Ocon forcing his way past Hamilton into second place.
+Hamilton made the better getaway but Verstappen went off track to keep the lead, with Alpine's Esteban Ocon - who finished fourth after being pipped by Bottas at the end - forcing his way into second place.

-The race was halted a lap later when Haas's Russian rookie Nikita Mazepin and Williams's George Russell collided while Verstappen's team mate Sergio Perez spun and was hit by Ferrari's Charles Leclerc.
+The race was halted a lap later when Haas's Russian rookie Nikita Mazepin and Williams's George Russell collided while Verstappen's team-mate Sergio Perez was tagged by Ferrari's Charles Leclerc and spun.

 "You'd be back behind Lewis," said the Australian.
 "That is my offer."